Finding the right fit for mental health care is important for treatment success. Here are some tips for finding a provider who is right for you.

 Psychiatrists are doctors (MD or DO) who specialize in mental health disorders.
 A psychiatrist can:

-A PMHNP is a registered nurse with advanced training in mental health, typically a master degree or doctorate.
+A PMHNP is a nurse practitioner with advanced training in mental health, typically a master’s degree or doctorate.
 A PMHNP can:

 Psychotherapists

 A psychotherapist provides “talk therapy” for individuals or families.
-Psychotherapists have a master’s degree in either social work, making them a LCSW, or professional counseling, making them an LCPC.
+Psychotherapists have a master’s degree in either social work (called an LCSW), or professional counseling (called an LCPC).
 Both LCSWs and LCPCs can provide psychotherapy.
 Psychotherapists can:

-• Provide diagnosis and counseling for a range of concerns
+Provide diagnoses and counseling for a range of concerns.

 Psychologist

-• Diagnose and treat a number of mental health disorders
+Diagnose and treat a variety of mental health disorders.

 Next, think of factors that are important to you when choosing a provider.